wagslane/blog/content/posts/gos-major-version-handling.md

 >
 > [Import compatibility rule](https://research.swtch.com/vgo-import)

-I agree with the sentiment that we should only increment major versions when making breaking changes, but more often than not breaking changes are **really easy** to accomodate for.
+I agree with the sentiment that we should only increment major versions when making breaking changes, but more often than not breaking changes are **really easy** to accommodate for.
 Go is a strongly typed language, and almost all breaking changes will cause compiler errors that are simple to fix.
 This kind of rule would add a lot more value to a language like Python or JavaScript.

 ### A Caveat - Diamond Imports